What Indicators Car Batteries Do

 Car’s Battery Smells like Acid – Car Battery Lights On

 However, when your car battery gets old or starts to go bad, it can emit a chemical smell.
 If your battery smells like acid, it’s probably dying and needs to be replaced.
 If you can smell the acid, it’s time to replace your car’s battery.
 Batteries that emit a strong odor are generally due for replacement.
 A battery that smells like chemicals could be dangerous, so it’s best to replace it as soon as possible.

 The smell of acid is one of the most common signs that your car battery is on its last legs.
 If you notice a strong odor from your car battery, it’s a good idea to get it checked out.
 A car battery that’s emitting an acid smell could be dangerous, so it’s best to have it replaced as soon as possible.

-The Lights Stay On Continuously
+Car Battery Lights On Continuously

-Furthermore if the lights in your car stay on even when the car is turned off, it could be an indicator that your battery is failing.
+Furthermore, if the lights in your car stay on even when the car is turned off, it could be an indicator that your battery is failing.
 Thus, when your car is off, you should be able to turn off all the lights with the flick of a switch.
 Hence, if the lights stay on, even when the car is off, your battery may be failing.
 If you notice that the lights are staying on even when the car is off, you should get your battery checked out.
 It may be failing, which is a sign that it needs to be replaced.

 If your battery is going bad, it may be worth checking to see if that is due for a replacement.
 Batteries lose their ability to hold a charge over time, and eventually, you’ll need to replace them.
-In case if your battery is failing, you may notice that the lights are staying on even when the car is turned off.
+In case your battery is failing, you may notice that the lights are staying on even when the car is turned off.
 If you notice this, you should get your battery replaced as soon as possible.